tigera/docs/calico-enterprise/reference/resources/globalthreatfeed.mdx

 For each IPSet threat feed, {{site.prodname}} automatically monitors flow logs for members of the set.
-IPSet threat feeds can also be configured to be synchronized to a [global network set](./globalnetworkset), allowing you to use them as a dynamically-updating blacklist by incorporating the global network set into network policy.
+IPSet threat feeds can also be configured to be synchronized to a [global network set](./globalnetworkset), allowing you to use them as a dynamically-updating deny-list by incorporating the global network set into network policy.

 For each DomainNameSet threat feed, {{site.prodname}} automatically monitors DNS logs for queries (QNAME) or answers (RR NAME or RDATA) that contain members of the set.